Programs

 • Understanding housing and supportive programming options in adulthood

-The Pantry program brings fresh and nutritious foods to the tables of autistic families who are experiencing food insecurity.
-It is designed to provide access to healthy food and other essential items in an autism-friendly environment for people on the spectrum with limited income and their families.
+The Pantry program is dedicated to bringing fresh and nutritious food to the tables of autistic families facing food insecurity.
+It aims to offer access to healthy food and essential items in an autism-friendly environment, catering to autistic individuals with limited income and their families.

-The items we distribute are received from the Edmonton Food Bank and depend heavily on food donations made to the Edmonton Food Bank.
-Generally, members can access fresh, frozen, and packaged/canned food and toiletries at our office.
+Our inventory comprises items received from the Edmonton Food Bank and relies heavily on food donations made to them.
+Members generally have access to fresh, frozen, and packaged/canned food and toiletries at our office.

 Key Program Features:

-• An intake form will be needed to be filled out
+• An intake form needs to be filled out.

-We hand out approximately 530 hampers of food every year.
-The Pantry is not a government program but funded privately through individual and corporate donations.
-Besides relieving some stresses around food insecurity, the secondary purpose is also to inform members of alternative resources and supports for other areas of their lives.
+Annually, we distribute approximately 700 food hampers.
+The Pantry is not a government program but is privately funded through individual and corporate donations.
+Besides alleviating stresses related to food insecurity, the secondary purpose is to inform members about alternative resources and supports for various areas of their lives.

 Want to join or find out more?
 Please contact a member of our Support Team 780-453-3971 Ext.
 1 or fill out this form